Terry Bickers: Paradise Estate, Cradle, Monkey 7 and others

-Return to The House of Love
+Return to the House of Love

-In 2003, Bickers (now much more able to cope with his depressive tendencies due to courses of therapy and the martial art shintaido) reconciled with Guy Chadwick (who himself had suffered severe depression following the collapse of The House of Love).
-The two bonded over a new mutual sympathy, which in turn led to a reformation of The House of Love at the end of 2004.
+In 2002, the House Of Love's former agent Mick Griffiths suggested that Bickers and Guy Chadwick meet to discuss the possibility of working together again, which they did and were reconciled.
+This in turn led the reformation of The House of Love in 2003 with original drummer Pete Evans and new bassist Matt Jury.

 At the start of 2005 the reunited band released their first post-reformation album, Days Run Away; eight years later another album, She Paints Words in Red was released in the spring of 2013.
 In between and afterwards, the band toured intermittently.
 Bickers would continue as a member of The House of Love until 2020, when Chadwick put together an entirely different line-up to tour the United States.

-Other current work

 Pete Fij / Terry Bickers

 In 2009, Bickers joined up with Worthing resident Pete Fijalkowski (ex Adorable/Polak) for a new "stripped down" project.
 The pair began writing together as a duo (with Fijalkowski on vocals and acoustic guitar and Bickers on electric guitar), playing a few low-key concerts in early 2010.

 After a Kickerstarter campaign at the end of 2013, the pair self-released their debut album Broken Heart Surgery to critical acclaim in July 2014.
 They followed with a 2nd album, "We are Millionaires" in 2017 on Broadcast Records.

-Montana Rain

-Bickers currently works with a country-and-western covers band called Montana Rain, which also features singer Nicola Rain, bass player John Rain and barn-dance folk duo Pete and Mannie McClelland.
+Terry Bickers & the Inner Spiral

+In October 2024, Bickers announced the formation of a new band, Terry Bickers & the Inner Spiral.
+In addition to Bickers, the band features two former House of Love members, Pete Evans and Matt Jury (who were both in the final House of Love line-up featuring Bickers between 2003 and 2020) and keyboard/guitar player Dan Burke (Astrid Williamson, the Milk And Honey Band).
+Two concerts were announced for Brighton and Hastings in early November 2024.